calbert-hall/java-test-against-prod/README.md

    6.3 Run or Debug class BasicDemo or method test().

-# Hackathon Exercise!
+# Autozone Exercise!

 * In this exercise, you'll be a Test Engineer looking to run tests on an e-commerce site, "Applifashion".
   You'll be using Applitools to find and report bugs and handle dynamic content using Applitools' visual AI.
-  You'll be working in the `Hackathon_Activity` file in `src/test/java/Hackathon`.
+  You'll be working in the `Hackathon_Activity` file in `src/test/java/Autozone`.
 An example solution is available in the `Hackathon_Solution` file, but don't look unless you're stuck!
 If you want to see view the expected results, you can run `mvn -D test=Hackathon_Solution test
 `.

 1. Open up the `Hackathon_Activity` java file.
 Put your name (or team name) as the Batch name, and be sure to set your API key as you did in the first example.
 You can run this using `mvn -D test=Hackathon_Activity -D devUrl=applifashionv1 test`.